nahid619/SME---Salesforce-Metadata-Exporter/Features.md

 4. Test queries before using in code
 5. Export to Excel for analysis in other tools

+**For Salesforce Switch:**
+1. Always test in Sandbox first
+2. Use Search to find specific components
+3. Review Modified Count before deploying
+4. Use Rollback if unsure
+5. Budget extra time for trigger deployments

 ### Performance Optimization

 **Faster Exports:**